gutomaia/pyNES/README.rst

 ** pyNES 0.2.x **

 Therefore, pyNES version 0.2.x must overcome those limitations.
-And so far is going great.
+And so far it is going great.

-Project has been splited into 4 projects:
+Project has been split into 4 projects:
- * ``lexical`` - just the lexical analyser
+ * ``lexical`` - just the lexical analyzer
  * ``nesasm_py`` - a 6502 ASM compiler based on NESASM
- * ``pyNES`` - This project, that must restringe is responsability just to
+ * ``pyNES`` - This project, wich must restrict it's responsibility just to
  * ``pyNES_StdLib`` - Standard Library.

 Mantras:
  - No more templating.
- - Less gaps between what you are wrinting and what the compiler is doing.
+ - Less gaps between what you are writing and what the compiler is doing.
  - Easier to extend

 Hi Level Functions are not templated anymore.
 However, th